openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### Singularity containers

 A singularity container is a bit like a separate computer in itself which just runs on the same hardware.
-Thus, software in different containers won't conflict, and a container can provide a complete environment including a different operating system, libraries, etc. A disadvantage, however, is that you can use only the software installed in the container; software on the system outside of the contaier is not visible from the inside.
+Thus, software in different containers won't conflict, and a container can provide a complete environment including a different operating system, libraries, etc. A disadvantage, however, is that you can use only the software installed in the container; software on the system outside of the container is not visible from the inside.
+Containers are read only and cannot be changed.
+An exception is that some package managers, like conda, may allow installing software while you are inside the container.
+Additions made by conda this way actually reside in directory `.local` in your home directory.

 Using singularity is easy.
 Type, for example,